jmsteinw/jmsteinw.github.io/_posts/2015-3-15-Faculty-Salaries.md

 We have obtained an external data source, cleaned it up, transformed the data, added new features, and did some exploration of the data.
 Believe it or not, this work actually ends up taking most of a Data Scientist's time!
 It is very important, as good features make machine learning algorithms work far better than which model you end up choosing, so it is a step that is worth the time investment.

-We will now start Part 2 of this notebook: how to take this new dataset and make a predictive model out of it that we can actually use.
+We will now start Part 2 of this post: how to take this new dataset and make a predictive model out of it that we can actually use.
 While this work could be done in R, I personally think Python has better Machine Learning capabilities and can be more easily integrated into existing code than R can.

 # Part 2: Regression Model to Predict Salaries at Texas A&M